7 ways to win business with a brilliant blog

 Content marketing is an excellent way of generating new enquiries and winning business, but how exactly does it work?

-In this article, we’re going to look at seven ways you can use a blog to generate more sales.
+In this article, I’m going to show you seven ways you can use a blog to generate more sales.

 1. Build trust and credibility